dmodalek/Awesome-Wordpress/README.md

 ## Details

-Add wp-config.php to the .gitignore file
+Add wp-config.php to the .gitignore file and untrack it from GIT.

 ```
 wp-config.php